trigaten/Learn_Prompting/docs/applied_prompting/build_chatgpt.md

 <p></p>

-**The core abstraction to this process is input/output.** You input information and then the model uses the data it was trained on to predict the best completion to your input.
-An important thing to note is that an LLM like GPT-3 isn't responding to a prompt, it is determining what tokens come next based on a probability distribution of tokens is has seen during pre-training(@jurafsky2009).
+When you input a prompt, the model uses the data it was trained on to predict the best completion to your input.
+An important thing to note is that an LLM like GPT-3 isn't responding to a prompt, it is determining what tokens come next based on a probability distribution of tokens it has seen during pre-training(@jurafsky2009).
 Put simply, it is figuring out what words comes next given some previous words.

 <p></p>